 The tear trough is an area of depression towards the inner angle of the eye.
-The tear trough is a common complaint and is becoming a popular area to be treated using dermal fillers.
+The tear trough is a common complaint.
 This is not an area, however, to be treated without adequate skill, experience, knowledge and training.
 The correct choice of product is essential and not all fillers are suitable for tear trough correction.

 The product we use